Preparing for Multiple Births

 Fraternal twins come from two eggs that are fertilized by two separate sperm and are no more alike than other siblings born to the same parents.
 They may or may not be the same sex.
-This type of twins is much more common, and only this type is affected by heredity, maternal age, race, and number of prior pregnancies.
+This type of twins is much more common.

 “Supertwins” is a common term for triplets and other higher-order multiple births, such as quadruplets or quintuplets.
 These babies can be identical, fraternal, or a combination of both.

-The most common risk involved with multiple births is pre-term (or early) labor resulting in premature births.
+- Pre-term (or early) labor resulting in premature births.
 A typical, single pregnancy lasts about 40 weeks, but a twin pregnancy often lasts between 35 to 37 weeks.
-More than half of all twins are born prematurely (before 37 weeks), and the risk of having a premature delivery increases with higher-order multiples.
+More than half of all twins are born prematurely (before 37 weeks), and the risk of premature delivery increases with higher-order multiples.

-Premature babies (preemies) can have numerous health challenges.
+Premature babies (preemies) can have health challenges.
+Their risk increases the earlier they’re born.
 Because the care of premature babies is so different from that of full-term infants, preemies are usually placed in a neonatal intensive care unit (NICU) after delivery.
-The risk of developing health problems increases with the degree of prematurity — babies born closer to their due date have a lower risk.

-Because you may not know anyone who has experienced a multiple birth, asking for a referral from a friend may not be productive.
-Instead, ask your doctor or OB-GYN to recommend a facility that specializes in multiple births.
+Ask your doctor to recommend a facility that specializes in multiple births.
 You should be part of a pre-term birth prevention program at your hospital and have immediate access to a specialized NICU should you go into early labor or if one of your babies is born with a health problem.

-Another dietary requirement that needs to be increased if you’re expecting more than one baby is protein.
+Another dietary requirement that must be increased if you’re expecting more than one baby is protein.
 Getting enough protein can help your babies grow properly.

 Mothers carrying multiples are expected to gain more weight during pregnancy than mothers carrying a single fetus.
 But exactly how much weight you should gain depends on your pre-pregnancy weight and the number of fetuses, so make sure to talk to your doctor.